the-real-nox/progbot/API_DOC.md

 - `?state`: Refer to [Queries](#query-parameters)

 ## Query-Parameters
-- `?state`: One of the Austrian federal states you want to get the holidays for
+- `?state`: One of the Austrian federal states
-If no query is provided, data for all states is returned!

 | State-values |
 | ------ |